 Irritable Period Summary

-• Inserts their things into other’s things, such as wrapping their string for a pulley around another child’s
+• They might insert their things into other’s things, such as wrapping their string for a pulley around another child’s pulley.

 • Won’t stop tapping or harassing others